Weekly News We Care About Wrap Up – 4.13.07

 Astonishingly, terrible game cover art is also terrible book cover art.

 Back in the NES era, there were a lot of random game-related paraphernalia.
-Nintendo had merchandising on its side, and Super Mario towels, sheets, lunchboxes, etc. → Read more, before it’s too late!
+Nintendo had merchandising on its side, and Super Mario towels, sheets, lunchboxes, etc. abounded.
+All well and good, but a more interesting event during this time was the publishing of the Worlds of Power series of short novels.

 Weekly News We Care About Wrap Up – 4.8.07